Differentiable Extensions with Rounding Guarantees for Combinatorial Optimization over Permutations: Unsupervised Neural optimizer

 Finally, in the simplest form, $N_\theta: \mathbb{R}^{nd} \to \mathbb{R}^{n\times n}$ maps an $n$-vector $X$ with each entry from $R^d$ to a $n\times n$ matrix $A$.
 In particular, again using TSP as an example, here we represent a set of points as a vector $X \in \mathbb{R}^{nd}$, which assumes an ordering of these points.
 The output matrix assumes the same ordering of input points.
 In other words, this map $N_\theta$ needs to be \emph{permutation equivariant}, namely, if we permute the order of input points in $X$, then the output should permute in the same way.
 Mathematically, this means that $N_\theta$ satisfies $N_\theta(P X) = P N_\theta(X) P^T$ for any permutation matrix $P$ over $n$ elements.
 Such a permutation equivariant neural network can be implemented using models such as the set2graph neural network of \cite{Serviansky20} and the equivariant-graph network of \cite{maron2019invariant}.

-We found the approach used in Alg.\ \ref{alg:DFW} to maintain double stochasticity required too much runtime to handle the large number of instances needed for training a neural network.
-Sinkhorn iterations \cite{Sinkhorn1964ARB}, a commonly used approach to enforce double stochasticity in neural networks, was similarly prohibitively expensive.
-Therefore, we turn to the use of a penalty term to create double stochasticy and train the neural network $N_{\theta}$ using the loss where $\lambda$ is a hyperparameter.

-We use the dynamic score approach of Alg.\ \ref{alg:DFW} to update the score during training.
-The complete description of this new algorithm is given in Alg.\ \ref{alg:dynamic score penalty}.
-Although $A$ may not be exactly doubly stochastic, since the penalty term does not strictly enforce this constraint, the initial terms of the continuous Birkhoff decomposition can still be computed.
-In particular, if $A$ is only approximately doubly stochastic then Alg.\ \ref{alg:cont birkhoff} may fail to reach the $B = 0$ terminating condition.
-However, for this experiment we only compute the first $k = 5$ terms of the decomposition, and so this issue does not arise.
-The set containing the first $k$ permutations in the Birkhoff decomposition of $A$ is given by $\mathrm{Birkhoff}^k_S(A)$ in Alg.\ \ref{alg:dynamic score penalty}.
+We train a neural network $N_{\theta}$ for solving TSP using a loss comprised of the Birkhoff extension $F$ and a penalty term $\lambda \left( \sum_{i} \left( \sum_{j} A_{ij} - 1 \right)^2 + \sum_{j} \left( \sum_{i} A_{ij} - 1 \right)^2 \right)$ that ensures double stochasticity, where $\lambda$ is the weight.
 We use the Adam optimizer \cite{Adams2011} to train the model.
 We generate a training dataset with $N=6000$ instances and with a mixture of instance sizes, \(n=20\), \(30\), and \(40\).
-The input to $N_{\theta}$, for each instance, is the vector $X_I$ and the MST-derived score matrix $S_I$.
+The input to $N_{\theta}$, for each instance, is the vector $X_I$ and the MST-derived score matrix $S_t$.
 We trained $N_{\theta}$ for $T=100$ epochs, and selected a learning rate of $\eta=0.001$ using a hyperparameter search of the set $\{ 0.01, 0.05, 0.001, 0.0005\}$.
 At testing we optimize the trained neural network $N_{\theta}$ for a few more iterations as a fine-tuning.
 We compare the performance of this fine-tuned model (labeled \emph{MST $S$ Init.\ NN w.\ Alg.\ \ref{alg:cont birkhoff}}) with the corresponding untrained model (labeled \emph{MST $S$ Init.\ Alg.\ 4}) in Table 4.
 We show that in most of the cases, the trained neural network model can achieve similar solution quality to the untrained model with much less runtime.
 This result holds even for problem instances that are larger than the instances seen in training